Superliner (railcar): Coaches

 Two-piece windows are located at each seat row.
 Each window is 24 by 66 in.
 Integral blinds were rejected in favor of curtains on maintenance grounds, while an upper level of "skylight" windows, similar to those on the Sun Lounge cars, was rejected as too expensive.
 Full-height windows were incorporated into the lounge cars.

 Eleven Superliner I coaches were rebuilt as "snack coaches".
 These retained the 62 seats on the upper level but removed the lower-level seating in favor of a snack bar and lounge seats.

 Amtrak rebuilt 34 of the coach-baggage cars as "smoking coaches" in 1996 and 1997.
 The baggage room was converted to a self-contained specially ventilated smoking lounge.
 After Amtrak banned smoking on long-distance trains in 2004, the cars were reconverted.

 Five Superliner II coaches were rebuilt in 1996 and 1997 as "family coaches" or "Kiddie Cars".
 These cars featured a children's play area on the lower level instead of seating and were assigned to the Coast Starlight, a long-distance train between Los Angeles and Seattle along the West Coast of the United States.
 Amtrak rebuilt these five cars again in 2008 and 2009 as "arcade cars" with video game machines in the lower level.
 The cars were converted once more in 2015 to provide business class service on the Coast Starlight.
 The service began in June 2015.

-The California Department of Transportation (Caltrans) paid to rebuild six Superliner I coaches and one baggage-coach, which had been wrecked in various accidents, for use in Amtrak California service.
+Caltrans paid to rebuild six Superliner I coaches and one baggage-coach, which had been wrecked in various accidents, for use in Amtrak California service.
 The seating capacity was increased to 76 on the upper level and 20 on the lower level.